15 Best C++ IDEs and Text Editors for 2024

 • Lightweight and customizable

-• Good for educational/educational purposes and small projects
+• Good for educational/educational purposes and small projects.

 Cons:

-• User interface can be outdated
+• The user interface can be outdated.

-• Fewer features compared to commercial IDEs
+• Fewer features compared to commercial IDEs.

 Platforms: Windows, macOS, Linux